How to Apply Polyurethane?

 2. Remove old coatings and loose paint: If the surface has old waterproofing, paint, or coatings, use a grinder, wire brush, or scraper to strip them off.

-After the cleaning process, you should prepare the surface for polyurethane waterproofing.
+Third, you should prepare the surface as follows.

 • For cracks and gaps: Use a polyurethane sealant or flexible joint filler to seal any visible cracks.
 For deep cracks, apply a backer rod before sealing.